Cauayan, Negros Occidental: Energy

+Water

 There are two levels of water supply in the municipality.
 Level I refers to point sources of water such as wells, springs and rain collectors.
 Level II refers to communal faucet systems.
 The municipality is deficient in the point of piped potable water available for residential and commercial purposes.

 There are 18 existing waterworks system under the Level II water system found in 18 barangays with one faucet in every cluster of houses, or a total of 386 faucets.
 Except for Barangay Inayawan, which is operated by the cooperative, the rest are managed by the Barangay Council.
 Since the municipality is still generally rural, the local waterworks system uses communal faucets where houses are densely clustered enough to justify a piped distribution system providing a number of households with faucets.
 In other barangays, household consumers pay a flat rate at a minimum of P10.00 per month while others operate their water system for free.